postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo.md

 ## Next steps

-Now that you've connected a local repository to your API, you can:
+After you've connected a local repository to your API, you can:

 <!-- TO DO: ADD LINKs -->

 * Work with branches, push and pull changes, and create pull requests.
-Learn more about managing changes.
+Learn more about [managing changes using Git](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/).
 * Publish an API version to a workspace or the Private API Network.
 Learn more about publishing an API version.
 * Sync your changes to a Postman workspace.
 Learn more about syncing your API with Postman.